 The Reality of Self-Driving Cars

 So far, the Tesla has been operating with few problems.
 That was until May 7th of 2016.
 On this day, a Tesla operator in Florida was involved in a fatal crash when a tractor trailer made an unexpected left turn in front of the vehicle.
 The vehicle pummeled into the trailer when the car failed to apply the brakes.
 This accident posed a few questions for self-driving vehicles and car owners.
 Experts wonder if autonomous vehicles are able to make the right choices in split-second circumstances or if the technology is advanced enough for mainstream usage.

 The reality is that major testing still needs to be done before these vehicles are deemed safe.
 An increase in self-driving vehicles will likely cause an increase in traffic if these vehicles aren’t as smart as or smarter than human drivers.
 If not, drivers in Odessa, Texas will need an Odessa car accident lawyer on retainer at all times.

 The Tesla accident presented some blatant issues with self-driving cars, but experts are still hopeful with the advancement of self-driving technology.
 Tesla has since released a radar-reliant update, that uses radar pulses to create a 3D image of the car’s surroundings.
 Signal processing data uses the information gathered by radar to sense non-metallic objects such as people and wood.
 The Version 8.0 software update will also restrict autopilot usage to just three instances per hour.
 The driver will have to manually park the car in order to re-start it after disabling the autopilot system.

 Odessa Car Accident Lawyers

-Robert White Injury Lawyers of Odessa, TX are at the forefront of car accident law in Texas and can offer you a consultation regarding your self-driving vehicle.
+Attorney Robert White of Odessa, Texas is at the forefront of car accident law in Texas and can offer you a consultation regarding your self-driving vehicle.
 Call us today to schedule a free case evaluation or for more information regarding your car accident case.